 The first Congressional reference to “Independence Day” appears to be a 1959 act that makes Friday, July 3, a paid day off, describing the holiday as “Independence Day (July 4).”
 The portion of the U.S. Code that deals with paid federal holidays now lists “Independence Day,” but it’s not clear when the name was first included.

 The Associated Press Stylebook allows for Independence Day, July Fourth, or Fourth of July.
 It may give the impression that it has a preference, but this will vary depending on which you look up first.
 All are acceptable.

-A search of Google’s Ngram Viewer, which searches Google’s book database for frequency of terms, shows “Fourth of July” more commonly used than “Independence Day.”
-Use of “Independence Day” has been steadily rising in Ngram Viewer’s American corpus since around the 1850s and was more common in books in the late 1990s, but “Fourth of July” has since regained top status.
+A search of Google’s Ngram Viewer, which searches Google’s book database for frequency of terms, shows “Fourth of July” and "4th of July" more commonly used than “Independence Day.”
+Use of “Independence Day” steadily rose in Ngram Viewer’s American corpus since around the 1850s and was sometimes on par with "Fourth of July," but “Fourth of July” seems to be the current favorite.

-In the spirit of the holiday, then, we can call our day off whatever we like.
+In the spirit of the holiday, then, we are free to call our day off whatever we like.

 I’d be remiss if I didn’t note here that it is incorrect to describe July 4 as the day the Continental Congress voted for independence.
 Richard Henry Lee’s resolution that the “United Colonies are, and of right ought to be, free and independent States” was adopted on July 2, 1776.
-The letter to King George spelling out the reason why was adopted two days later.
+The letter to King George spelling out the reasons for the separation was adopted two days later.